Analysis | How the opportunity costs of tornado warnings could be reduced

 In addition to tornado warnings, this new paradigm could provide a probability your location could be affected by an oncoming tornado within the next hour.
 And as the storm progressed, probabilities could be updated more frequently than current warnings.

-To test if this new paradigm had economic implications, Kim Klockow-McClain at the University of Oklahoma’s Cooperative Institute for Mesoscale Meteorological Studies and I teamed up with undergraduate students at Austin College, Alison Boehmer and Seth Howard, to conduct research of business behavior under a tornado warning.
+To test if this new paradigm had economic implications, Kim Klockow-McClain at the University of Oklahoma’s Cooperative Institute for Mesoscale Meteorological Studies and I teamed up with two undergraduate students at Austin College, Alison Boehmer and Seth Howard, to conduct research of business behavior under a tornado warning.
 The study was funded by the National Oceanic and Atmospheric Administration under the authority of the congressionally approved Weather Research and Forecasting Innovation Act of 2017, H.R.
 353.

 Klockow-McClain adapted the economic impact method from a classic decision analysis approach and Boehmer created a survey to collect the needed input from businesses, which was distributed by Chambers of Commerce to businesses in North Texas, including the Dallas-Fort Worth metropolitan area.

 To assist our analysis we developed a behavioral response scale, rating response from passive to active with active responses imposing some cost to the business.
-This scale was created with the help of a focus group comprised of representatives from businesses in our local area.
+This scale was created with the help of a focus group composed of representatives from businesses in our local area.
 Using the scale, we find firms respond differently when provided probabilities rather than a binary warning.

-Results indicate the active response rate for the current binary warning is 80 percent while the actual probability of tornado occurrence is 30 percent.
+Results indicated that the active response rate for the current binary warning is 80 percent while the actual probability of tornado occurrence is 30 percent.
 When given a probabilistic warning the active response rate comes close to mirroring warning probabilities, which means fewer actively respond until the warning probability exceeds 50 percent.
 The active response rate for a probabilistic warning does not reach the same level as a binary one until the warning probability is approximately 90 percent.
 A decreased active response rate when probabilities are low provides the economic impact.
 The opportunity cost is reduced, by our estimate, by 32 percent.

 Continuing normal operations does not mean businesses ignore the threat.
-Our research also indicates that when provided a low-level probabilistic warning, they begin to respond with passive actions that prepare them to actively respond later.
+Our research also indicated that when provided a low-level probabilistic warning, they begin to respond with passive actions that prepare them to actively respond later.
 As the probability increases, their actions progress from passive to active responses.
 In this way, the warning process becomes dynamic, engaging their attention as the storm approaches.
 But they postpone actions that would incur cost.

 Our results show adoption of a probabilistic warning paradigm is an important step to minimize the cost imposed on the economy from tornado warnings.
 While much work remains, this research is confirmation that better information is critical for businesses to make good decisions on how to respond to the threat of violent weather.

-Kevin Simmons is a professor of economics at Austin College and affiliated with National Institute for Risk and Resilience at the University of Oklahoma
+Kevin Simmons is a professor of economics at Austin College and affiliated with National Institute for Risk and Resilience at the University of Oklahoma.